GnRlLeclerc/Wildfire-Prediction/README.md

 ### Testing a model

 Make sure that you have the relevant model checkpoints.
+To test a FixMatch model, simply use the same command with a FixMatch checkpoint.

 ```bash
 python main.py test --classifier resnext --checkpoints model.pth